Our FAQs are split into different sections reflecting the main areas of our website:

-Summary data are less likely to be accepted by the Archive because of their more limited re-use potential.
-However, the self-archiving system UKDA-store (http://store.data-archive.ac.uk/store/ ) might be an alternative.
-If you are funded by the ESRC or the British Academy then all data must be offered to the Archive for deposit, regardless of what format they are in.
+Summary data are less likely to be accepted by the Archive because of their more limited reuse potential.
+If you are funded by the ESRC then all data must be offered to the UK Data Service for deposit, regardless of what format they are in.

 - The data resulting from my research are audio-visual recordings of interviews and focus groups and a collection of artefacts.
 Can these be archived?

 The Archive judges each data offer on a case-by-case basis.
 Whilst it is preferable for research purposes that interviews and focus group discussions are transcribed (as it makes reuse of such data much easier), at times audio-visual materials are archived too.
 Paper-based artefacts, such as photos, postcards, family trees, could possibly be digitised.
 The Archive will discuss this with you when you offer the data and you should not assume a priori that there will be data that we cannot accept.

 - How do I prepare my data for archiving and reuse?

 Data should be prepared in such a way that they can be easily understood and used by other researchers and are well organised.

 Data should be clearly labelled and documented, which means that research procedures, fieldwork methods and the context of the research are explained and that all variables, codes and fields used are self-explanatory.
 Data documentation can be produced as information embedded within a dataset itself.
 Important contextual and methods documentation may be found in a final report of a research project , in publications, working papers and lab books.
 See documenting your data for detailed guidance.